neksharan/neksharan.github.io/people.md

 ### Group Members

- **We are  looking for new PhD, Masters and Undergraduate students to join the group.
+ **We are  looking for PhD, Masters and Undergraduate students to join the group.
 Please email [Nek Sharan](nzs0089@auburn.edu) for prospective positions.**